Early menopause and lymphoma

 Radiotherapy

-Whether radiotherapy affects fertility depends on whether it affects the ovaries.
-It also depends on the dose given.
-The figures here are estimates based on likely doses for women with lymphoma.
+Whether radiotherapy affects fertility depends on whether it affects the ovaries and on the dose you have.
+We give rough estimates below based on likely doses for women with lymphoma:

 Radiotherapy given above the diaphragm (the sheet of muscle that separates your chest from your tummy) means the ovaries are not in the treatment area.
-It has a low risk of early menopause 3%, which is around 3 in 100 women.
+It has a low risk of early menopause is around 3 in 100 women (3%).

 Radiotherapy to the ovaries has a high risk of early menopause at around 70%, which is around 7 in 10 women.